eugen0329/vim-esearch/README.md

 press `dam` to delete "a match" with trailing whitespaces under the cursor or jump to the nearest, `cim` to delete "inner match" and start the insert mode.
 Use any other operator including user-defined to capture matched text.
 Use `.` to repeat the last change.

-Use `:substitute/` command without worrying about matched layout (filenames, line numbers).
+Use `:s/` and `:g/.../d` commands without worrying about matched layout (filenames, line numbers).
 They will be preserved from changes.

 Type `:write<cr>` to save changes into files.
 Use undo and `:write<cr>` command again to revert.